Click a question to read the answers.

 Do you do rentals?

 Yes, we do.
 We generally have a $100 minimum on rentals, and require a deposit of the full price of the item(s).
-Many of our available pieces can be found on our SHOP and ETSY pages.
+Many of our available pieces can be found on our SHOP page.

 Can I visit the taxidermy studio just to browse? +

 We are a private art studio, not a storefront.
 This means we are available by appointment only for business purposes.
 Please email us to make an appointment if you're in need of a rental, purchase, or for dropoff/pickup.
 We do participate in Greenpoint Open Studios and have the studio open to the public about twice a year for those wanting to come browse and see the space.
+Greenpoint Open Studios takes place in 2019 on Sunday, June 9th, from 12-5pm, and all are welcome to stop by.
 The best way to be notifiied of these happenings is to follow us on our Instagram and Facebook pages.

 What is ethical taxidermy? +